 - Appreciate what it means to you to be a teacher in higher education,

 - Debate the basic principles of teaching and learning in various disciplines and instructional settings,

 - Reflect on the design of your courses, including your lessons, learning objectives and outcomes, assessment strategies, student involvement, and activities,

 - Transform your teaching portfolio into an opportunity to continually reflect on and improve your teaching,

 - Synthesize some of the current research on effective teaching and learning in higher education,

 - Connect with peers to create a supportive community of practice

-For more information, please see the available course syllabus from 2019 below.
-The course syllabus for 2020 will be announced soon.
+For more information, please see the course syllabus for 2020.

 Transforming Teaching features self-directed learning opportunities, resources, weekly guided course meetings, and ongoing peer feedback about relevant teaching and learning concepts and issues in higher education.
 You will sharpen your understanding of who you are as a teacher, address teaching issues you will confront as an educator in higher education, and how you can become more effective in your teaching role.